A-Arav0307/bronko-test/README.md

 If you do not want to use a pre-built database, you can replace `-d` with `-g` and provide genomes in fasta format.
 This will still build a database, but not save it.
 If you are using a single genome, this may be sufficient.

 #### Other Parameters
-There are many parameters that can be used to play with the stringency of variant calling.
-See the wiki here for a description.
+There are several parameters that can be adjusted to fine-tune the stringency of variant calling.
+Refer to the wiki [here](https://github.com/treangenlab/bronko/wiki/Command-Parameters) for a comprehensive description of each parameter and its impact on downstream results when manipulated.

 ## Issues
 bronko is still in early versions and we welcome any feedback, suggestions, or feature requests.
 If you run into any issues, please email Ryan Doughty at rdd4@rice.edu or raise an issue on github